Urist-McDeveloper/nbody/README.md

 - [ ] Select optimal VkPhysicalDevice, not the first one in the list
 - [ ] Allow setting simulation parameters through command line arguments
 - [ ] Write tests that actually test something
-- [ ] Figure out why the simulation keeps freezing along with the rest of my desktop

 Done: